DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-09-01-releasing-the-first-slice-of-the-register-of-training-providers.md

 ## Benefits of this approach

-Releasing early and often is a core principle of agile delivery.
+Early releases are part of how we reduce risk and build better services.
 It allows us to:

 - iterate with purpose - getting feedback from real usage helps us prioritise improvements and identify gaps
 - spot issues early - we can uncover edge cases and usability challenges that we would not have found through design reviews alone